What is Give a Gig Week?

 Give a Gig Week is an initiative to raise funds for Youth Music.
-We’re a national charity investing in music-making projects for children and young people in challenging circumstances.
+We’re a national charity investing in music-making projects for children and young people aged 0-25.
 Find out more about what we do.

 How do I get involved?

-We’re asking you, the public, to put on your own music event and to raise money for Youth Music.
+We’re asking you, the public, to put on a gig or make your existing gig a Youth Music fundraiser.
 Your gig can be any size, any genre, anywhere!